-3.(E) Town Zoning (Town of Turtle Code of Ordinances)
+3.(E) Town Zoning (Town of La Prairie Code of Ordinances)

-The Town's Zoning Ordinance identifies zoning districts, stipulating allowable uses on lands in the Town, including agricultural, residential, commercial, light industrial, special, and environmentally sensitive/open space area preservation.
+The Town's Zoning Ordinance identifies zoning districts, stipulating allowable uses on lands in the Town, including agricultural, residential, business/commercial, light industrial, special and unique, and environmentally sensitive/open space area preservation.

 The Town's Agricultural (A-1) zoning district, consisting of the largest minimum lot size and lowest housing unit density of all the Town's zoning districts, is thus the district most conducive to large-scale, productive agricultural activities.
-Conversely, the Urban Residential (R1) district is designated strictly for residential uses, at minimum dwelling unit lot size of 8,900 sq. ft.
+Conversely, the Rural Residential (R-R) districts are designated strictly for residential uses, at dwelling unit densities of 1 unit/1 acre.
+The Lowland Conservancy (C-1) and Highland Conservancy (C-2) districts, formulated to restrict development in flood-prone and environmentally sensitive areas respectively, are both overlay districts, indicating a zoning district that is superimposed over an underlying, broader district.
+The Town's shorelands and lowlands/wetlands, both environmentally sensitive areas, are included in the County's Shoreland (SO) Overlay zoning district.

-3.(P) Town Zoning - Agricultural/Residential Sliding Scale (A-4)
+3.(E) Town Zoning - Agricultural/Residential Sliding Scale (A-4)

 Sliding scale zoning can be applied to large agricultural lots to allow for housing development and protection of valuable agricultural lands.
 Sliding scale zoning ordinances limit the number of times an agricultural parent lot (a lot existing at the time of zoning adoption) can be divided (split), based on the size of the lot.
 Sliding scale zoning ordinances stipulate that the larger the agricultural parent lot, the more splits it is entitled.
-A local example of this zoning is in the Town of La Prairie zoning ordinance, where a 50-acre agricultural lot may be allowed a split, with a lot being allowed between 1.5 and 5 acres.
+Currently, in the Town of La Prairie zoning ordinance, a 50-acre agricultural lot may be allowed a split, with a lot being allowed between 1.5 and 5 acres.
 The remaining 45 to 48.5 acres must be deed restricted to A1 Zoning District uses.
 A second new residential parcel may be created from a 100-acre lot but 95 to 98.5 acres must be deed restricted and so on.
 Sliding scale zoning ordinances may stipulate that the newly created lots are in a specified location and configuration.
-Figure 9-1 provides a conceptual overview of sliding scale zoning, in comparison to traditional zoning.
+Figure 1 provides a conceptual overview of sliding scale zoning, in comparison to traditional zoning.

-Figure 9-1: Sliding Scale Zoning
+Figure 1: Sliding Scale Zoning